damianhakert/damianhakert.github.io/add_member_to_team_page.md

       </div>
 ```

-5. Add your commit comments and click on “Commit Changes”.
+1. After you added your information, add a comment to your commit and click on “Commit Changes”.

-6. Add a merge request and assign it to someone to review and approve it.
+1. Create a [Merge Request](http://doc.gitlab.com/ce/gitlab-basics/add-merge-request.html) and assign it to your manager for review.